JurisProject/juris_whitepaper_public/reputation.md

 Earning rep illegitimately should be so difficult as to be effectively impossible.

-\_Illegitimate: \(D\_efinition by negation.\) An individual using multiple identities, or multiple individuals using a single identity, who manipulate the outcome of contract disputes through unfair and/or biased application of knowledge and judgement, is/are **earning rep illegitimately**.
+_Illegitimate:_ \(Definition by negation.\) An individual using multiple identities, or multiple individuals using a single identity, who manipulate the outcome of contract disputes through unfair and/or biased application of knowledge and judgement, is/are **earning rep illegitimately**.

 ### Identity-Based